HyperviewHQ/hyperview_docs/documentation/outlet-control/index.rst

 Outlet control
 **************

 .. warning:: Outlet control operations will affect connected devices.
 These operations have the same effect as the corresponding physical actions.
 It is the responsibility of the user to assess the situation and act accordingly.
-Hyperview takes no responsibility for any damage incurred as a result of using this feature.
-For more information please refer to our `terms of service <https://www.hyperviewhq.com/legal/>`_.

 Hyperview Outlet Control has been designed to help you manage and control the power state of compatible Smart Power Distribution Units (rPDUs) while maintaining a detailed record of all actions taken by users.